NessaTir/MP-Mix-Conc/README.md

 # MP Mixture Concentration experiment
-In this repository you'll find all raw data as well as the code we used to process these for our manuscript **MP-Mix-Conc**.
+In this repository you'll find all raw data as well as the code we used to process these for our paper [**Increasing microplastic concentrations have nonlinear impacts on the physiology of reef-building corals**](https://doi.org/10.1016/j.scitotenv.2024.178318).

-We analyzed
-(I) the health of the coral host (i.e., growth rates: tissue area, volume, calcification; and necrosis), (II) the behavior of the coral host (i.e., polyp activity), and (III) the photosynthetic efficiency of the corals’ photosymbionts (i.e., effective quantum yield and relative electron transport rate) of the reef-building corals _Pocillopora verrucosa_ and _Stylophora pistillata_.
+(I) We investigated the concentration-dependent effects of the MP mixture on the physiology of the coral host (i.e., growth rates of tissue area and volume, calcification, necrosis, and polyp activity) and the photosynthetic efficiency of the photosymbionts (i.e., effective quantum yield, the maximum quantum yield, relative electron transport rate, minimum saturating irradiance, and efficiency of light capture).
+(II) We analyzed the dose-response relationships to determine whether they follow linear or more complex patterns.

 For the statistical assessment and data visualization we used the statistical **R** Project for Statistical Computing Software together with the graphical user interface **RStudio**.
-System info of R, RStudio, and a list of all used packages can be found [here] --> Link

 ## General terminology
-Sampling timepoints are referred to as: t0 - before the addition of microplastic t1 - 4 weeks after the addition of microplastic t2 - 8 weeks after the addition of microplastic t3 - 12 weeks after the addition of microplastic
+Sampling timepoints are referred to as: t0 - before the addition of microplastics t1 - 4 weeks after the addition of microplastics t2 - 8 weeks after the addition of microplastics t3 - 12 weeks after the addition of microplastics

 Used coral species are referred to as:
    Pve - _Pocillopora verrucosa_